USC’s playoff hopes squashed with loss to Utah in Pac-12 Championship

 Before Utah’s second drive of the third quarter, a video tribute to Aaron Lowe and Ty Jordan, two Utah football players who died last year, cued what has become a tradition among Utah fans.
 The “Moment of Loudness” saw the entire Utah bench empty in honor of their teammates.

-While the defense seemed to negate the recently gained momentum in the opening plays of the drive, Rising hit Money Parks for a 57-yard touchdown on 3rd-and-19 to give Utah its first lead of the game.
+While the defense seemed to negate the recently-gained momentum in the opening plays of the drive, Rising hit Money Parks for a 57-yard touchdown on 3rd-and-19 to give Utah its first lead of the game.
 As Parks sprinted toward the end zone, the Utah section let out a roar that rivaled their “Moment of Loudness” just minutes before.

-As the Utes extended their lead to 10 points a couple drives later, hope seemed to be rapidly running out for the Trojans.
+After the Utes extended their lead to 10 points a couple drives later, hope seemed to be rapidly running out for the Trojans.

 There were flashes of potential, including the Trojans’ only second-half touchdown drive where Williams picked up a crucial first down using his legs and tossed a touchdown to sophomore wide receiver Mario Williams to cut Utah’s lead to 3 points early in the fourth quarter.